gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Memory usage for up-to-date checking has been improved.
 For the gradle/gradle build, heap usage dropped by 60 MB to 450 MB, that is a 12% reduction.

-### More build insights with Gradle build scan plugin 1.16
+### Build Scan Plugin default version updated to 1.16

-Using build scan plugin version >= 1.16 and Gradle 4.10 provides you deeper insights of your build, for example
+The default build scan plugin version has been updated to.
+This version provides you new insights of your build, for example:

 - Sources of slow configuration lifecycle callbacks
 - Build script compilation
 - Build deprecation warnings
 - Dependency repositories

-in your build scans.
+in build scans.

 You can enable build scans by running your build with `--scan`.